meekostuff/DOMSprockets/README.md

 - `extras` is an optional object of the form `{ handlers: [], callbacks: {}, sprockets: [] }`, where
 	+ handlers is an optional array of `Handler` objects
 	+ callbacks is an optional object with status callbacks
-	+ sprockets is an optional array of scoped sprocket rules of the form `{ selector: '', sprocket: SprocketDefinition }`, where
+	+ sprockets is an optional array of scoped sprocket rules of the form `{ matches: '', sprocket: SprocketDefinition }`, where
 		* selector is a CSS selector
 		* sprocket is a SprocketDefinition